118 Quotes

 Pontifical Commission Ecclesia Dei January 2022 source access Dubium response on SSPX Sunday obligation Source ↗

-Context: Article quotes PCED dubium on Sunday obligation at an SSPX-related chapel.
+Context: PCED dubium on Sunday obligation at an SSPX-related chapel.
+Relevant to the distinction between attending without sin and substituting it for required parish Mass.

 Church / Vatican